Easy Vanilla Cupcakes

 These easy vanilla cupcakes are made with melted butter and no fancy ingredients.
 The batter is made without a mixer and mixes up in minutes!

 Listen I’m all for creaming butter and sugar together.
 I’m all for my stand mixer.
 Big fan.
-It’s the first thing I grab if there’s a fire. (don’t worry I don’t have kids, I’m not heartless).
+But if I don’t have to get it out I’m all for it.

-But listen, sometimes my dessert just needs to come together fast.
+And sometimes my dessert just needs to come together fast.
 With no fuss.
+This is one of those easy dessert recipes you need to have in your backpocket for when life gets stressful.

-Like these crazy easy vanilla cupcakes.
+Like these easy vanilla cupcakes with a creamy vanilla buttercream frosting.
 This is your basic cupcake recipe that I think every baker should have in their backpocket!

 I love my vanilla buttermilk cupcakes (don’t get me wrong) and my small batch vanilla cupcakes when I just new a few cupcakes, but when I need a batch of cupcakes in a jiffy this is the recipe I turn to.
 This recipe uses melted butter so that means no mixer is needed and they are ready to be baked in minutes!